LeDragoX/aio-android-debloater/README.md

 ## Credits

-Some of the bloatware found was related to **_[Universal Android Debloater](https://github.com/0x192/universal-android-debloater)_**'s descriptions reporting shady business related to OEM apps, thank you very much UAD Team!
+Some of the bloatware found was related to **_[Universal Android Debloater](https://github.com/0x192/universal-android-debloater)_**'s descriptions reporting shady business related to OEM apps and apps which will bootloop if removed, thank you very much UAD Team!